It won’t be long now before we see this year’s Dancing on Ice line-up take to the ice rink.

 He went on to say: “Training starts in a couple of weeks.
 I’ve spent the last 20 years in the pub mainly!”

-Speaking of the news, she said:”My kids are going to be so excited.
+Speaking of the news when she was announced, she said:”My kids are going to be so excited.
 Hopefully I’ll be good and they’ll be loving it and not embarrassed!”

 Billie is best known for starring in ITVBe’s The Only Way is Essex and The Mummy Diaries alongside her sister Sam Faiers.